Encoding Logistics, Labor, and the Mediation of Making

 - Translation or adaptation of these forms from one medium to another, such as the digitization of paper systems of organization for computerized software services.

-- Ethnographies of how logistical media forms shape the labor process and daily life in the global supply chain, including issues of human rights and social justice.
+- Accounts of how logistical media forms shape the labor process and daily life in the global supply chain, including issues of human rights and social justice.

-- Demystification of the logics of the supply chain and of supply chain management through ethnographic or artistic representations.
+- Demystification and disruption of the logics of the supply chain and of supply chain management through ethnographic or artistic representations and interventions.

 - Representations of supply chains and logistical practice in literature, film, and television.